TDK: Sponsorship and advertising

 TDK has sponsored the IAAF World Championships in Athletics since the 1983 inaugural event in Helsinki.

 TDK sponsored Ajax for several years in the 1980s during which it won UEFA Cup Winners' Cup in 1987.
 From 1993 to 1999, TDK were also the sponsors of the English football club Crystal Palace, who were promoted to the Premier League twice during this era, though lasting for just one season before being relegated on both occasions.
 TDK was also a minor sponsor of the Brisbane Broncos Rugby League Team during the early 1990s.
 It also sponsors activities and events such as those at The Cross nightclub in Central London, and it had a prominent sign at Piccadilly Circus from 1990.
 The contract for this sign was terminated in 2015, as TDK was moving away from consumer electronics.

 TDK has owned a sign on One Times Square since 2000.
 The screen is placed under that of Toshiba and can be seen during the annual Times Square New Year's Ball Drop.

 Since 2001, TDK has supported performances of some of the world's distinguished orchestras in Japan within the company's "TDK Orchestra Concerts" program.
 TDK's "Outreach-Mini Concerts" and "Special Rehearsals and Main Concert Invitations" additionally serve as avenues for the company to attract younger audiences.

-TDK's own football club, based in Nikaho, Akita, recently split from the corporation to become independent football club Blaublitz Akita, with the aim for the professional leagues.

 In October 2024, McLaren announced TDK as the official technology partner for the McLaren Formula E Team and the McLaren Shadow F1 Sim Racing Team.